aspineonxyz/coding-challenges/Hackerrank/Data Structures/Linked Lists/Print the Elements of a Linked List/README.md

+# Print the Elements of a Linked List

 This challenge is part of a [MyCodeSchool](https://www.youtube.com/user/mycodeschool) tutorial track and is accompanied by a [video lesson](https://www.youtube.com/embed/vcQIFT79_50?theme=light).

-If you're new to linked lists, this is a great exercise for learning about them.
+If you're new to *linked lists*, this is a great exercise for learning about them.
 Given a pointer to the head node of a linked list, print its elements in order, one element per line.
 If the head pointer is null (indicating the list is empty), don’t print anything.

 #### Input Format
 The `void Print(Node* head)` method takes the head node of a linked list as a parameter.
 Each struct Node has a data field (which stores integer data) and a next field (which points to the next element in the list).